- M.L.I.S. Admission Qualifications

 To be considered for full unconditional admission to the M.L.I.S. program, international students whose first language is not English must achieve a TOEFL score of 600 or higher on the paper-based test or 100 or higher on the Internet-based test; or a score of 7 on the IELTS; or a score of 88 or higher on the MELAB.
 Applicants may be considered for conditional admission with a a minimum TOEFL score of 550 paper-based or 80 Internet-based test; or a minimum IELTS score of 6.5; or a minimum MELAB score of 80.
 Students who have already completed a degree in a post-secondary institution in the United States may be exempted from this requirement.

 For specific information about the TOEFL or IELTS requirements, please visit http://www.kent.edu/admissions/international/language-proficiency.cfm or call 330-672-2444 or 1-800-988-KENT.

-The steps for admission to the school are indicated below and may also be downloaded in this APPLICATION CHECKLIST.
+The steps for admission to the school are indicated below.
 (Note: The online application will indicate "Kent Campus" for all Kent, Columbus and online students.)

 Domestic student applicants should submit all application documents to:

 Graduate Studies 330-672-2661 firstname.lastname@example.org

 650 Hilltop Drive